dchacke/hiccdown/Readme.md

 - Could the application layout live in ApplicationHelper#layout?
 - How to use this with turbo streams?
 - Is there a way to teach user-built helpers how to process Hiccdown?
 Or maybe intercepting `capture` already took care of this?
-- Building new components:

-    As you can see above, making a component is as easy as writing a helper method.

-    An additional benefit of using these methods is that nesting is more concise than with blocks and `yield`.

-    ```ruby
-    def foo bar, *children
-      # instead of block, just pass more args
-      # and then maybe Hiccdown should come with its own form component?
-    end
-    ```

-- Make sure you can call methods from other helpers
 - Bug: redirects result in two additional requests, the first of which is a turbo-stream request that renders nothing, thus (presumably) prompting the browser to make another request for the same resource.
+This? https://stackoverflow.com/a/74071278
+- Use frame layout for turbo frame requests? https://discuss.rubyonrails.org/t/the-right-way-to-override-render-method/84765/2
+- Some Reagent-like way to make things reactive using proc as first element?
+And then the server keeps track of which procs have been rendered, which items have changed, and re-renders that part of the template in a turbo stream?
+- Bug: When an empty block is passed to render, it results in an empty tag '<>'